eliandreae/Sizing-hybrid-power-plants-under-round-the-clock-tender-compliance-in-India/README.md

 - Data files: coal_prices.xlsx, merchant_prices.xlsx and ts_output_clean.csv
 - Data is processed in the files: clean_data_NEW.py, parameters_NEW.py and parameters_Scenarios.py

+Due to data sharing regulations, no real data is given.
+The data files are in correct format for direct use with the code, but includes zeros as entry.
+For test runs, please fill in random values.
 Parameters are example values.

 - Economic dispatch model: OperationalV5.py